UVA Human Resources Veterans Recognized

 Lesli Porter, HR Healthcare Recruiter (HT3, U.S. Navy

 Serving my country was a true honor and is one of the best decisions I ever made.
 Serving not only taught me discipline, trade and lessons, it also gave me a sense of pride and determination to be the best I can be for not only myself but for others.
-I entered Navy bootcamp in Orlando, then attended Firefighting school at the Treasure Island Naval Station.
-My first station was Adak, Alaska in the Aleution Islands, 500 miles from Russia.
+I entered Navy boot camp in Orlando, then attended Firefighting school at the Treasure Island Naval Station.
+My first station was Adak, Alaska in the Aleutian Islands, 500 miles from Russia.
 There I joined the Naval Station Fire Department and advanced from 2nd Nozzleman to Crew Chief of my fire team.
 For the remainder of my tour, I was stationed at Naval Station San Diego 32nd Street Waterfront Operations.
 There is where I found my calling as a Hull Tech 3rd Class.
 I became a certified welder and repaired the ships and tugs as they came into port.
-My youngest son has just completed bootcamp at the Great Lakes, Illinois Naval Training Station.
+My youngest son has just completed boot camp at the Great Lakes, Illinois Naval Training Station.
 He will go on to Damage Control School, then to Special Forces training.

 Terrie Forst Griggs, HR Local Support Partner (Tech Sergeant, U.S. Air Force)